sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-02-cloudformation-concepts.md

 The Major concepts are fairly straight forward, and they follow the actions below

 1) Cloudformation templates are written to describe infrastructure in the desired state.
-These can be written in JSON / YML, or any number of DSL's - official and otherwise
+These can be written in JSON / YML, or any number of DSL's ( `official and otherwise` )

 2) These templates are then fed to cloudformation with the `createStack` directive

 3) The service will attempt to create a stack containing the resource(s) aforementioned

-4) Moving forwards, the following operations can be undertaken
+4) Moving forwards, the following `operations` can be undertaken

+---

   a. `deleteStack`, which will attempt to remove all resources

   b. `updateStack`, which will take an updated template and attempt to update all resources to match the new changes